aneasystone/github-trending/README.md

 ## Python

+* 【2023-06-12】[Safiullah-Rahu / CSV-AI](https://github.com/Safiullah-Rahu/CSV-AI) - CSV-AI is the ultimate app powered by LangChain, OpenAI, and Streamlit that allows you to unlock hidden insights in your CSV files.
+With CSV-AI, you can effortlessly interact with, summarize, and analyze your CSV files in one convenient place.
+* 【2023-06-12】[SHI-Labs / Matting-Anything](https://github.com/SHI-Labs/Matting-Anything) - Matting Anything Model (MAM), an efficient and versatile framework for estimating the alpha matte of any instance in an image with flexible and interactive visual or linguistic user prompt guidance.
 * 【2023-06-11】[OpenBuddy / OpenBuddy](https://github.com/OpenBuddy/OpenBuddy) - Open Multilingual Chatbot for Everyone
 * 【2023-06-11】[minimaxir / simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
 * 【2023-06-11】[serge-chat / serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.